olivieradjagba/cnn-bird-presence-absence/README.md

     └── <leave empty>
 ```

-The code to make some preprocessing on the data can be downloaded [here](https://drive.google.com/file/d/1LgZoFzkT5g-MLb7uZMu0lOBk1unYPmW4/view?usp=sharing).
+The code to make some preprocessing on the data can be downloaded [here](https://drive.google.com/file/d/1LgZoFzkT5g-MLb7uZMu0lOBk1unYPmW4/view?usp=sharing) (used in the notebook).
+They can also be found in the folder `Code` in the repo.
 These codes use the data structure above to make the preprocessing.
 Read through the notebook to better understand how this is done.

 ## Some results